garfieldnate/kengdic/README.md

     * source of the entry

 * `kengdic_2011.sql` is a database dump of the same Korean/English dictionary, but instead of being a SQL file it is simply a tab-separated file containing all of the data.
 It contains 134,223 rows.
 As this is probably cleaner, newer, better data than `kengdic.sql`, it may not be worth cleaning up that file at all.
+    * To build postgres database from file:
+        * Make sure postgres is running in the background on your machine and create database: Run "psql" in terminal, once at the postgres command prompt type "CREATE DATABASE kengdic;".
+Quit with Ctrl-D.
+        * Edit the create_table.sql file.
+Change "/FULL/PATH/TO/FILE/kengdic_2011_cleaned.tsv" to the full path on your machine.
+Note using '~/' or './' doesn't work, no relative paths.
+        * Create table and populate with data: Run "psql kengdic < create_table.sql" in terminal (not inside postgres)
+        * Now you should have a table called korean_english inside of the database kengdic.
+Access it by running "psql kengdic" and then use SQL to query the database (eg "SELECT COUNT(*) FROM korean_english;")

 * `ezcorean_6000.sql` is a database dump of 6000 common Korean words, along with the definitions and hanja.